Great Ocean Road Trip • Freedom Destinations

 Barossa Valley

-Your overnight stop will be staying within the famous Barossa Valley, one of Australia’s most famous wine producing areas.
+Your route bypasses Adelaide and heads straight to the Barossa Valley, one of Australia’s most famous wine producing areas.
 It is a warm and intimate place of charming old towns, the vineyards spreading across undulating hills in well-tended, precise rows.
+Enjoy a glass of wine here to celebrate today’s long drive.

 Barossa Valley, South Australia